KigFjwr/arrest-peptide-DMS/readme.md

 - summarize.R

 Description:
+Generates summary plots from growth-rate tables produced in Step 5 and **derives fitness values by comparing growth rates between baseline and treated conditions**.
-Generates reproducibility scatter plots and heatmaps for growth rate and fitness, and outputs source data tables.
+This step produces reproducibility plots and heatmaps at codon and amino-acid levels.

 Output:
 - PDF figures in output/fig/